On the Summary page, users can check resource status and session usage, and there are shortcut links to frequently used functions.

 Various convenience panels are located under the top bar.

 It shows the total amount of resources the user can allocate and the amount of resources currently allocated.
 You can check the user’s CPU, memory, and GPU resource occupancy and quota respectively.
-Also, on the Sessions slider, you can see how many compute sessions the user can create simultaneously and how many compute sessions are currently running.
+Also on the Sessions slider, you can see the maximum number of compute sessions you can create simultaneously and how many compute sessions are currently running.

 It shows the number of Agent worker nodes connected to the Backend.AI system and the total number of compute sessions currently created.
 You can also check the CPU, memory, and GPU utilization of the agent node.
 If you are logged in as a normal user, only the number of compute sessions you have created is displayed.

 Announcements will be displayed here.
-Announcements can be made through a separate admin console.
+Announcements can be made through a separate admin UI (Control-Panel).

 If another user has shared their storage folder to you, it will be displayed here.
 If you accept the share request, you can view and access the shared folder in the Data & Storage folder.
-The access rights are determined by the shared user.
-Of course, you can also decline the sharing requests.
+The access rights are determined by the user who has sent the share request.
+Of course, you can decline the sharing requests.